erik-bleich/erik-bleich.github.io/about.md

     <h3 class="name-header">Will Digravio</h3>
     <img class="bio-img" src="/assets/images/bio-pics/digravio.jpg" alt="" height="400px" width="325px"/>
     <p class="bio-text">Will DiGravio, Middlebury College ’19, is a Film & Media Culture and English & American Literatures joint major, and a Political Science minor from Massachusetts.
 He joined the lab in the Winter of 2018 where, in addition to the Muslims book project, he has researched the U.S. print media’s coverage of survivors of sexual assault and misconduct.
-He was elected the editor in chief of <a href="https://middleburycampus.com/">The Middlebury Campus</a>, the college’s student newspaper, for the 2018-2019 academic year. </p>
+He was elected the editor in chief of <a href="https://middleburycampus.com/"><i>The Middlebury Campus</i></a>, the college’s student newspaper, for the 2018-2019 academic year. </p>

     <!-- <div style="margin-top:100px"> </div> -->

     <h3 class="name-header">Erin Hoynes</h3>
     <img class="bio-img" src="/assets/images/bio-pics/hoynes.jpg" alt="" height="400px" width="350px"/>
     <p class="bio-text">Erin Hoynes, Middlebury College ’19, is a joint major in Geography and Gender, Sexuality, and Feminist studies from Berkeley, California.
 She joined the Media Portrayals of Minorities Project in 2016, and has worked on multiple projects for the lab including “Media Portrayals of Muslims: A Comparative Sentiment Analysis of American Newspapers, 1996-2015,” and most recently “The Good, the Bad, and the Ugly: A Corpus Linguistics Analysis of U.S. Newspaper Coverage of Latinx, 1996-2016” as well as a book on media coverage of Muslims, currently in progress.
-She also worked as a TA for the Media and Minorities J-Term Course in 2018.</p>
+She also worked as a TA for the Media and Minorities Winter term Course in 2018.</p>

     <!-- <div style="margin-top:100px"> </div> -->